shc261392/OpenCL-Basic-Example/README.md

 ## Getting Started

-Since there are already tons of resources for OpenCL C on web, unless otherwise noted, all the following instructions are for OpenCL C++.
+* Check the sample.cpp for host code example.
+* Check the kernels/vector_add.cl for OpenCL C kernel code example.
+* Check the kernels/cpp_vector_add.cl for OpenCL C++ kernel code example.
+* Check the Makefile for compilation process of OpenCL C++ kernel to SPIR-V.

 ### Prerequisites